maplibre/workshop/README.md

 Run the following command.

 ```
-java -jar /planetiler.jar --download_dir=/data/sources --minzoom=0 --maxzoom=14 --osm_path=/data/sources/mostar.osm.pbf
+java -jar /planetiler.jar --download_dir=/data/sources --minzoom=0 --maxzoom=14 --osm_path=/data/sources/mostar.osm.pbf --output=/data/mostar.mbtiles
 ```

 #### Expected Result
-You should see planetiler generate a new file `data/output.mbtiles`.
-Use `ll data/output.mbtiles` to see it.
+You should see planetiler generate a new file `/data/mostar.mbtiles`.
+Use `ll /data/mostar.mbtiles` to see it.

 ## 2. Tile Serving

-The MBTiles file that was generated in the previous step can be hosted with a tile server.
+The MBTiles file generated in the previous step can be hosted with a tile server.
 In this workshop we will use Martin, which is pre-installed to the development container.

 Run the following command:

 ```
-martin data/output.mbtiles
+martin /data/mostar.mbtiles
 ```

 Martin will launch on port 3000.
 You will get a prompt to expose this port.
 Expose the port to the internet.